nsidc/qgreenland/doc/contributor/how-to/contribute-layers.md

 - Interpolation algorithm OK? (almost everything is currently bilinear, see notes for exceptions)
 - Grid resolution in layer title or group (incl. units)?
-- Target resolution specified (see notes for exceptions)
+- When reprojecting (e.g., via `gdalwarp`), ensure that the target resolution is specified (see notes for exceptions)

 ### Vector layers